Xomega-Net/Xomega.Docs/docs/tutorial/3-details/11-computed-fields.md

 ### Configuring the Read operation

-We'll start by making the `read` operation return additional `sales order number` and `subcategory`, as follows.
+We'll start by making the `read` operation return additional output parameters `sales order number` and `subcategory`, and will remove the `rowguid` and `modified date` parameters.
+In order to set up a proper order of fields on the screen when displayed in two columns, we will also **reorder** some of the **remaining parameters**, as illustrated below.

 ```xml title="sales_order.xom"
     <object name="sales order">